yutanoma/research-website-template/README.md

 # research-website-template

-This is a template for a personal website meant for researchers.
+This is a React + Next.js template meant for research websites.

 In practice it could probably be used by anyone.